RyanLua/WebEdit/README.md

 </div>

-Easily edit websites temporarily by a click of a button.
+Easily edit websites temporarily with the click of a button.
+No coding or knowledge needed.
+Just a click to start editing and another to stop.

 ## Usage

+To use Web Edit once you install, click the extension or use <kbd>Ctrl</kbd>/<kbd>⌘</kbd> + <kbd>,</kbd> in website open you want to edit.

 ### Shortcuts

+Web Edit supports shortcuts, see below for a table of all the shortcuts.

 | Shortcut | Action | Description |
 | --- | --- | --- |